the-technat/core/README.md

 # core

-A humble try to define everything as code
+A humble attempt to define core infrastructure as code.

 ## Why?